 It is known for its ability to calm the user, increase appetite, and elicit feelings of joy and happiness.

 However, not all side effects of cannabis are so timid.

 The use of cannabis can cause lasting consequences too.

 It can drain your finances, lead to poor performance at school or work, develop into an addiction, or interfere with your personal relationships with friends and family.

-Luckily, there is support available.
+Luckily, there is support available from a cannabis rehab.

 An intervention, in the case of drug and alcohol addictions, is the act of getting involved with someone who is struggling with substance use but refusing to seek help for themselves.

 The aim of an intervention is to help the person to accept that they need professional help – rehab.